·

 Stroll through the Plaza Grande, stopping to browse artisan vendors or visit the nearby art galleries and shops.
 If you’re visiting on a Sunday, rent a bike and join in Biciruta, where locals take over the Paseo de Montejo on two wheels.

-Head to Museo de la Gastronomía Yucateca, a restaurant/museum hybrid that celebrates Yucatán food culture.
+For dinner, head to Museo de la Gastronomía Yucateca, a restaurant/museum hybrid that celebrates Yucatán food culture.
 You’ll be enjoying dishes like cochinita pibil in a beautiful open-air courtyard.
 And their cocktails are divine.
-Reservations recommended!
+Reservations recommended.

-Catch the free entertainment in Plaza Grande, which often includes live music, folkloric dancing, and even ancient Maya ball game reenactments.
-Check with your hotel to confirm the schedule.
+Afterwards, catch the free entertainment in Plaza Grande, which often includes live music, folkloric dancing, and even ancient Maya ball game reenactments.
+Check with your hotel to confirm the sched

 Day 2: Cenotes, Haciendas, and Local Vibes